ksaua/remock/README.md

 * Replace any spring bean with a different implementation.
 * Rejecting any spring bean from being created without replacing it.

+Note: Remock currently only works with Spring 4.1.
+Support for Spring 4.0 and 3.2 is planned.

 # Getting it

 If you're a gradle user, add the following to your build.gradle file